-While we wait for completion of the purchase we will be busy planning how we will manage the ancient woodland and the grassland and we will be preparing the fields for planting in November 2020.
+We have also been busy planning how we will manage the ancient woodland and the grassland and we are now in the process of preparing the fields for planting in November 2020.

-We will also be planning how we will welcome our supporters, funders and the general public onto the land.
+We have also been planning how we will welcome our supporters, funders and the general public onto the land.
 We hope for lots of participation in our volunteer conservation days, our tree planting and our species monitoring.
 We will be putting together a range of events to engage all ages and interests.

 Although we have hit our target to buy and manage the land, there are still essentials such as fruit-bearing trees, compost loos and benches for which we still need to fundraise.

 Please head over to our donate page to read more about what makes this land so special, and to donate.
 Thank you for all of your support and for sharing our page.